farm-ng/amiga-dev-kit/website/docs/examples/file_reader/README.md

 python main.py --file-name <path-from-above>/events_12052022115852.bin --camera-name oak1
 ```

-Congratulations a video should now pop up and play!
-You finished running this example!
+Congratulations two videos should now pop up and play!
+One should be RGB and one should be disparity (it might be hidden behind the RGB window so try moving the RGB window).
+You have now finished running this example!

+If you want another log file to run here is an example of Amiga driving in a field [(click to download)](s3://farm-ng-dev-auto-plot-mvp/datasets/jacobs_freedom_1013/events_10132022112259.bin)